 Learn more about corporations VOTING to rewrite our laws.

 The Walton Family Foundation was established as the culmination of the philanthropic interests of the family of Sam M. and Helen R. Walton, owners of Wal-Mart.
-Much of the focus of the foundation is on the eradication of public schools.
+Much of the focus of the foundation is on the privatization of the U.S. public school system.

 The foundation held assets worth $733.9 million at the end of 2003.
 Its director is Buddy Philpot.

 Funding Milwaukee Charter Schools